 We all went to the pier to watch the sunset on what would be the final night for Honey and I. It was glorious.
 I seriously almost heard angels singing.

 We were up early on Saturday morning to start our trip home.
 It took forever!
 A traffic accident forced the closure of I-65 and resulted in an unbelievable traffic jam.
-It took an hour to creep a couple of miles.
-Finally, we were clear of the traffic and on our way.
+It took an hour to creep a couple of miles, but eventually we were clear of the traffic and on our way.

 When we arrived home and opened the car doors, we were shocked at how chilly it was.
 The low last night was around 40 degrees, which was a huge difference from where we had just spent the week.
 Home always feels a little less familiar to me after several days away, so that can be an adjustment.
 I’ve also noticed my allergies are going haywire, as they got progressively worse the closer we got to Kentucky.